 Are you an expat living in Germany?
-Find out how you can become a citizen with our guide on how to get German citizenship.
+Find out all about the different routes to German citizenship and how to become a citizen of Germany.

 German citizenship means you’ll be able to live in Germany indefinitely.
 This will give you the right to vote, consular protection, free movement and unrestricted access to the German jobs market.
 For foreigners in Germany, nationality offers much more stability.

-The good news is that expats can usually apply for German citizenship if they’ve had a German residence permit for a certain number of years.
-However, if you’re only just moving to Germany, see our guide to German visas and permits.
+The good news is that expats can usually apply for German citizenship after a certain number of years of residence.
+However, if you’re only just moving to Germany, you may need a visa and temporary residence permit.

 - Citizenship in Germany